theodorecharles/photography-website/README.docker.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- A data directory containing:
-  - `config.json` (can be created via setup wizard)
-  - `photos/` directory with your photos
-  - `optimized/` directory (will be created automatically)
+- A data directory (will be created automatically if it doesn't exist)
-  - `gallery.db` (SQLite database, will be created automatically)

 ## Quick Start